heytulsiprasad/alert-me-google-meet/README.md

 ## Contributions

 You can contribute to this project by solving existing issues or adding a new feature.
-Create an [Issue](https://github.com/heytulsiprasad/alert-me-google-meet/issues) to discuss about it.
+Create an [Issue](https://github.com/heytulsiprasad/alert-me-google-meet/issues) to discuss.

 ## License